aaron5m/tqm/README.md

 cp vnfm/* /var/www/
 ```

-2. Cd in and rename the .env.template file, for example
+2. Cd in and rename the .env.template file to .env, for example
 ```
 cd /var/www
 mv .env.template .env